KEisenhart/Course3/README.md

     or attempt to create any subdirectories.
 If the files that are required for this script are missing from the directory where run_analysis.R is executed the script stops with an appropriate error message, just that simple.

+    2. STEP 5 data file review.
+I assume the file submitted to Coursera for step 5 will be read into R or RStudio utilizing read.table with header set to TRUE.
+It will either be reviewed in an R environment or via Excel with delimeter being set to a "space".

-    2. Data Reduction - we were asked to extract "only the measurements on the mean and standard deviation for each measurement".
+    3. Data Reduction - we were asked to extract "only the measurements on the mean and standard deviation for each measurement".
 I took this to mean I was to pull out only those variables that had mean or standard deviation references in their variable name.
 I extracted 86 such variables which are described and defined in the codebook associated with this course project and reside in the Course3 repo in a file called CodeBookforCourseProject.

-    3. I did not utilize the 9/test, 9/training signal files as "they are the original sensor readings that the values in x were calculated from" - David Hood Coursera Community TA ("David's Course Project FAQ"). https://class.coursera.org/getdata-006/forum/thread?thread_id=43#comment-603
+    4. I did not utilize the 9/test, 9/training signal files as "they are the original sensor readings that the values in x were calculated from" - David Hood Coursera Community TA ("David's Course Project FAQ"). https://class.coursera.org/getdata-006/forum/thread?thread_id=43#comment-603

-    4. Order of the assignment.
+    5. Order of the assignment.
 It made no sense to me to merge the test/training data before fixing known issues with labels and variable names.
 In the real world, I would first fix known problems.
 That way they don't get overlooked later on.
 So, I fixed the activities and the column names before merging.
     It was just my design choice and makes no difference to the final outcome.